ElisabethJoyce/programming-4-humanists/DigEd/text/Trace.md

 Snakes, lions, what you will, with teeth and claws, The perfect miniatures of these monstrous foes.
 Sweet words come from the lips and tender hands
-Like Elenor Murray’s, minister, nor know
+Like Elenor Murrayâ€™s, minister, nor know
 The jungle has been roused in throat or lungs;
 And shapes venene begin to crawl and eat
 The ruddy apples of the blood, eject
 Their triple venomous excreta in
 The channels of the body.
-There’s the heart,
+Thereâ€™s the heart,
 Which may be weakened by a streptococcus.
 But if she had a syncope and fell
 She must have bruised her body or her head.